Date: 28 November 2017. Paralyzed by

 Today I went to a local grocery store called Aldi's.
 I bought

-girl's got to have her sweets.
+girl has got to have her sweets.

 My old shirts ↑ become disposable cleaning cloths.